-Don’t say lies to impress UPSC interview board.
+Don’t tell lies to impress the UPSC interview board.
 Never create fake facts in your bio-data.
 Very often they will catch you.

 8. Improve your communication skills

-Improve your command over the language for UPSC interview.
-If you search for words in the 25-30 minutes UPSC personality test, you may run short of time to express your ideas completely.
+Improve your command of the language for the UPSC interview.
+If you search for words in the 25-30-minute UPSC personality test, you may run short of time to express your ideas completely.
 Listening to debates and news on television channels is one practical way to improve communication skills.
-Also, start talking with your friends in the medium for UPSC interview.
+Also, start talking with your friends in the medium for the UPSC interview.

 9. Get straight to the point

 Master the art of giving to-the-point answers.
 Very often, long answers can be condensed into crisp, but interesting statements.
-If you need more guidance on do’s and don’ts for IAS interview, read our article on civil services interview where we have mentioned about the books which help in UPSC interview preparation.
+If you need more guidance on do’s and don’ts for an IAS interview, read our article on civil services interviews where we have mentioned the books which help in UPSC interview preparation.

 10. Don’t stop reading newspapers

 Candidates often stop reading newspapers once the UPSC main exam is over.
 But, information about current happenings is very important for the IAS interview, just like the UPSC main exam.
 Have a general idea about the major happenings for last one year.
 Also, be familiar with the headlines and stories of the newspapers on the interview day.

 11. Prepare well on your hobbies

 Very often this is the first question UPSC interview board ask, many times in a light mood.
 Make sure you start well.
 Don’t give cliche answers.
 Hobbies help the interviewer to understand the personalities of candidates.
 Keep practising your hobbies till the last week before the UPSC interview.